CSCfi/csc-user-guide/docs/apps/julia.md

 ## Available
-Julia is available on Puhti and Mahti.
+Julia language is available on Puhti and Mahti using the [module system](../computing/modules.md).

 ```bash
 module avail julia